gvwilson/fiction/iffy/index.md

 "Three attackers, maybe more," he said, his eyes flickering under his lids as he absorbed the information.
 "All human as far as anyone knows.
-Two are down,
+Two are accounted for,
-the rest still at large.
+the other or others still at large.
 It looks like the crew from the *Taroona* were the target—whoever it was got them both."
 His shoulders slumped slightly.
 "And eleven bystanders."

-The bus picked its way through the rubble and deposited them in front of a side door guarded by a squad of Marines and a pair of sentry bots.
+The bus picked its way through the rubble and deposited them in front of a side door guarded by a pair of Marines, each with a sentry bot beside them.
 One of the Marines waved them inside.
 "You're cleared for entry," de said.